table of contents

 Everyone in recovery will experience triggers at one point or another.
 They are normal and will pass with time.
 During rehab and into the very beginning stages of recovery, triggers can be intense.
 If you know how to deal with them, they will subside and decrease as the weeks, months and years go by.

-Internal Vs. External Triggers
+Internal vs. External Triggers

 You won’t always experience a trigger from outside stimulation.
 Often it’s internal triggers which pose a real risk of relapse.
 For example, driving by a bar you used to visit could make you think about not having paid enough attention to your children and cause feelings of guilt or resentment.
 These are often deeply rooted issues and without addressing them, could lead into drinking or using.
 Likewise, mental healthissues such as depression, stress or anxiety can act as internal triggers and should be treated simultaneously with an addiction.